A treatment for Alzheimer's 05 March 2025

 She had an underlying infection that was cured by one of the antibiotics.

-Let me make it clear I am NOT saying that the antibiotics cured the Alzheimer's, but they were part of the process.
+Let me make it clear I am NOT saying that the antibiotics cured the Alzheimer's, just that they were part of the process.

 I am also NOT saying that antibiotics are a bad thing, they have saved many lives through the years.